ByteBuildersLabs/ByteBeastsFrontend/README.md

 To request issues please explain your background and how to resolve the issue, as well as give an estimate of the time it would take to resolve the issue.

-### ODHacks
+### OnlyDust
-For ODHacks we will only take into account issue requests that are made through OnlyDust.
+For ODHacks we will only take into account issue requests that are made through OnlyDust and that really show how to resolve the issue.
+Single line comments will be ignored.

 ### Unity Background
 Ideally we would like to receive contributors who have experience in Unity, so if you have done work in Unity leave it in the issue request.
 If you don't have much knowledge in Unity but want to learn, you can still contribute.
 In both cases, it is required that  explain very well how to solve the issue, since it will be assigned to the person who best knows how to solve it.